 CSU Moves introduces students to local transportation options and key strategies for navigating campus safely and efficiently.
 CSU Moves uses a combination of animated videos, infographics and engaging resources, all in under an hour and through the Canvas online learning management system.

-Are you an incoming, first-year student?
+Are you an incoming CSU student?

-Be a part of the research study to test CSU Moves
+Be a part of the research study to test CSU Moves.

 To participate in the study you must be 18+, taking on-campus classes, and not part of the INTO program.

 Help for current participants

 Need assistance with Canvas?